-- A STEM curriculum that focuses on critical 21st century competencies.
+- A cutting-edge STEM curriculum that equips students with valuable 21st century skills.

-- Collaborative projects that help your child gain teamwork skills and make new friends.
+- Collaborative projects that foster camaraderie and help your child develop important teamwork skills.